NateLindley/jobtracker/README.md

 # JobTracker

 A full-stack job application tracker built with React, Express, Prisma, and PostgreSQL.
-Built as a Postgres learning project covering JSONB, many-to-many relations, transactions, and indexed queries.
+Postgres with JSONB, many-to-many relations, transactions, and indexed queries.

 ## Stack